cfeng783/GTT/README.md

 python test_finetune.py --gpu [GPUs] --batch_size [BS] --mode [mode] --data [DS] --uni [uni] --epochs [eps]
 ```

-### Use GTT model for zero-shot forecast for your time series data
+### Use GTT model for zero-shot forecast for your own data
 It is rather straightforward to use GTT models for zero-shot forecast for your own data, check the [tutorial](./tutorial.ipynb).